scollier/Summit2014OSEonOSPViaHeat/scott/04-Configure-Neutron-Networking.md

 ##**4.1 Create Keypair**

-All actions in this lab will performed by the *root* tenant in this lab.
+All actions in this lab will performed by the *admin* tenant in this lab.
 In a production enviroinment there will likely be many tenants.

     source /root/keystonerc_admin